-When the MBTA Green Line extends through Somerville to Medford in 2021, it will bring over 57,000 Medford residents closer to Boston than ever before.
+When the MBTA Green Line extends through Somerville to Medford in 2021, six new stations will bring over 57,000 Medford residents closer to Boston.
 For now, the $2.3 billion Green Line Extension project has meant road closures and detours for local business hubs.

 A weekday visit to Somerville’s Ball Square reveals a neighborhood transformed by the yearlong closure of the Broadway Bridge, which typically connects traffic to Magoun Square by way of Broadway.